getclump/clump/README.md

 # Versioning #

-project-name adheres to Semantic Versioning 2.0.0.
+Clump adheres to Semantic Versioning 2.0.0.
 If there is a violation of this scheme, report it as a bug.Specifically, if a patch or minor version is released and breaks backward compatibility, that version should be immediately yanked and/or a new version should be immediately released that restores compatibility.
 Any change that breaks the public API will only be introduced at a major-version release.

 # License #